Why should I choose Integrated Dermatology for my Mohs Micrographic Surgery?

-- Other skin cancer treatment methods blindly estimate the amount of tissue to treat, which can result in the unnecessary removal of healthy skin tissue and tumor re-growth if any cancer is missed.
+Being superior to other skin cancer treatment methods which blindly estimate the amount of tissue to treat, which can result in the unnecessary removal of healthy skin tissue and tumor re-growth if any cancer is missed.

 Why does my cancer need Mohs Surgery?

 Mohs surgery offers the highest cure rate among treatments for skin cancer and can be used for practically any type of skin cancer.
-There are many other acceptable skin cancer treatment options, including freezing (cryosurgery), scraping & burning, surgical removal (excision), and laser surgery, which all require the surgeon to estimate how extensively to treat the area around the tumor.
+There are many other acceptable skin cancer treatment options, including freezing (cryosurgery), curette & dessication, surgical removal (excision), and radiation therapy, which all require the surgeon to estimate how extensively to treat the area around the tumor.
 There are many advantages to Mohs surgery compared to other treatments, including its high cure rate and cost-effectiveness.
 It is especially appropriate for skin cancers that:

 What should I expect for the Mohs Surgery?

-Surgeons usually perform Mohs surgery as an outpatient procedure in their office and a laboratory for immediate preparation and microscopic examination of tissue.
+Mohs surgery is an outpatient procedure in the office.
+Preparation is done for immediate preparation and microscopic examination of the skin tissue.
 Typically, surgery starts early in the morning and is completed the same day, depending on the extent of the tumor and the amount of reconstruction necessary.

 Local anesthesia is administered around the area of the tumor, as the patient is awake during the entire procedure.
 The use of local anesthesia in Mohs surgery versus general anesthesia provides numerous benefits, including the prevention of lengthy recovery and possible side effects from general anesthesia.
 After the area has been numbed, the Mohs surgeon removes the visible tumor along with a thin layer of surrounding tissue.
 This tissue is prepared and put on slides by a technician and examined under a microscope by the Mohs surgeon.
 If there is evidence of cancer, another layer of tissue is taken from the area where the cancer was detected.
 This ensures that only cancerous tissue is removed during the procedure, minimizing the loss of healthy tissue.
 These steps are repeated until all samples are free of cancer.
 While there are always exceptions to the rule, most tumors require 1 to 3 stages for complete removal.